 Lot Size & Land Ownership Pattern

-Lot sizes and land ownership patterns within the precinct are variable in nature.
-The lot sizes within the north, east and southern parts of the precinct consist of larger parcels of land, ranging from 20 hectares to 104 hectares in size.
+Lot sizes and land ownership patterns within the precinct are variable.
+Lot sizes within the north, east and southern parts of the precinct consist of larger parcels of land, ranging from 20 hectares to 104 hectares.
 There is an area of Low Density Residential Zone land within the northern area of the precinct with lifestyle properties with lot sizes that range from 0.7 hectares to 2.16 hectares.

 The typical lot sizes within Wonthaggi are low-density in nature with significant variation in the built form typologies ranging from old heritage style homes to contemporary styles.
 Wonthaggi has an inconsistent built form and typology with significant variation.
 Building height is predominantly single storey.
 New development is emerging which is typical of the current trends with regard to the lot size and dwelling type.